 The young people were often given an unrealistic amount of work by their boss(es).
 They often had to stay in their offices and work overnight to get their work done.
 The young people often expressed their concerns to their bosses, but those concerns were often ignored by their older, higher-ranked counterparts.
 Every few months the young people were given performance reviews and it took an astronomical amount of effort for a young person to impress his superiors.
 Many young people were involutarily exiled to various places for "business" purposes.
-They didn't earn a lot in their "business trips" and they had to pay to have a chance of taking the trip.
+They mathNEWS starts off the New Year with a new feature: the mathNEWS Poll of the Week !!